Warrantless Cell Phone Search

 Once a person is arrested, the police are allowed to search you for weapons or contraband without a warrant.
 In more recent times, there has been a question of whether the police may search a cell-phone without a warrant, where it is found during the search for weapons.

-The California appeals court found that the evidence used at defendant’s trial was allowed because no warrant was required.
-Because defendant was lawfully arrested, the search was lawful.
-Defendant’s lawyers argued that a cell-phone is able to store an infinite amount of information, and is like a computer.
+The California appeals court found that the evidence used at the defendant’s trial was allowed because no warrant was required.
+Because the defendant was lawfully arrested, the search was lawful.
+The defendant’s lawyers argued that a cell-phone is able to store an infinite amount of information, and is like a computer.
 Why should a cell-phone be treated differently than a computer?

 The United States Supreme Court will decide whether a warrant was required in order to search the cell-phone.
 If a warrant was required, then the search violated the defendant’s Fourth Amendment rights.
 If no warrant was required, then the police may soon be able to search your cell-phone should you find yourself arrested.